RocketChat/ChatGPT-for-Rocket.Chat/README.md

 Let us know what you think and get ready to take your messaging game to the next level!
 Contact us at -> https://appsforchat.com/contact

 ### Want to install this app?
-1. First, locate the releases tab within this Github repo and download the appropriate app zip file.
+1. First, head to the releases tab [here](https://github.com/murtaza98/ChatGPT-for-Rocket.Chat/releases/) within this Github repo and download the appropriate app zip file.
+Please take into account your Rocket.Chat workspace version while selecting the version.
+Each release should have detail about which Rocket.Chat version is supports
 2. Follow the guide here to install [this zipped app](https://docs.appsforchat.com/reminder-bot/guides/installation/manual-installation) within your Rocket.Chat workspace